geopm/geopm/geopmdpy/README.md

 between updating python source code and re-running tests).
 The install command will also install the python execution-time dependencies of this package.

-Also run `pip install -r requirements.txt` to install additional development dependencies.
-If you follow these steps, then you do not need to modify your `PYTHONPATH` variable when executing tests.

 The `geopmdpy` package wraps `libgeopmd`.
 Be sure to follow the build instructions in the directory for that library as part of setting up a `geopmdpy` development environment.
 Either install `libgeopmd` somewhere on your path, or